bloxstreet/support/tickets/player-report-format.md

 # Player Report Format
 When creating a ticket for a player report, community members should use the format found below.
-Any player report not in the format will be ignored.
+Any player report not following the format will be ignored.

 - [ ] **Their Username:**